tendermint/spec/spec/core/data_structures.md

     len(vote.Signature) < MaxSignatureSize
     ```

-For signing, votes are represented via `CanonicalVote` and also encoded using amino (protobuf compatible) via
+For signing, votes are represented via [`CanonicalVote`](#canonicalvote) and also encoded using protobuf via
-`Vote.SignBytes` which includes the `ChainID`, and uses a different ordering of
+`type.SignBytes` which includes the `ChainID`, and uses a different ordering of
 the fields.

 We define a method `Verify` that returns `true` if the signature verifies against the pubkey for the `SignBytes`